 At Old Edwards Inn in Highlands, each corridor seems to lead to something elegant, like Madison’s Restaurant and Wine Garden. photograph by Tim Robison

 Main Street in Highlands is wide, with brick sidewalks and bustling storefronts.
 The people here are dressed in Aspen chic.
 Their hair is styled.
 The sunglasses look sharp.
 The shopping bags are full.
-It is alive and bustling in a cosmopolitan way, even though its official population is less than 1,000.
+It is alive and bustling in a cosmopolitan way, even though its official population is just a little more than 1,000.

 And yet, this tiny town has five restaurants that have been honored by Wine Spectator.
 Five!
 Three of them, Wolfgang’s, Paoletti, and Madison’s, all sit on the same block downtown.
 Madison’s, in particular, inhabits a wing of the Old Edwards Inn, a brick and stone relaxation compound on Fourth and Main.
 Condé Nast Traveler readers voted the spa here the best in the country.
 Out on the edges of town are its country clubs.
 The golf here is so legendary that Bobby Jones himself honed his game in 1930 at the Highlands Country Club.